Ramya12340/Ramya12340/README.md

-# Hi, I'm Venkata Ramyasri Mullamuri 👋
+# Hi, I'm Ramya Mullamuri 👋

 👩‍💻 I’m interested in data science, machine learning, and cloud technologies like AWS and Azure.<br>
 📊 I’m currently learning advanced statistical methods, generative AI, and scaling data infrastructure in the cloud.<br>